The operator or owner of a private car park must belong to an Accredited Trade Association if they wish to contact the DVLA to access keeper details.

 If you park in a private car park and break the regulations, you could face a parking charge notice (PCN).
 You will either find a parking notice fixed to your vehicle, handed directly to you or delivered within the post to the registered keeper.

-If you, the registered keeper, were not driving the vehicle at the time of the penalty, you should provide the driver’s details to the car parking operator.
+If you, the registered keeper, believe you were not driving the vehicle at the time, you should provide the driver’s details to the car parking operator.
 If you are unable to do so, you are still liable to pay any parking charges incurred.

 If you believe the parking ticket you have received is unjust, you must contact the parking operator for your reasons and any evidence you may have to suggest so.